codex-storage/codex-pm/requirements/bittorrent_statusgo_prototype.md

 ![team-nl-br-design-3](https://hackmd.io/_uploads/rJinDHHYge.svg)

+### Assumptions

+#### Node role

+Node are assumed to be desktop nodes with enough space available to download indices and message archives when they are received over the special channel.

-### Message archive size
+#### Message archive size

 The size of the message archives will be dependent upon the activity in each community.
-It remains unclear what the average size of current message archives are, however an upper bound should be established.
+It remains unclear what a community's average message activity is and consequently, the size of current message archives.
+However, an upper bound of message archive size should be established.

 It was reported that when the Community History Service was first implemented to export Discord messages, the message archive was **10GB**, which we assume is